spring-tips/java22/README.md

 ```

 The main thrust of that code is that there's a method here, `scan`, which returns an implementation of `Gatherer<T,?,R>`.
-Each `

-Gatherer<T,O,R>` expects an initializer and an integrator.
+Each `Gatherer<T,O,R>` expects an initializer and an integrator.
 It'll come with a default combiner and a default finisher, though you can override both.
-This implementation reads through all those entries (numbers) and builds up a string for each entry that then accumulates every successive string.
-The result is that you get `1`, `12`, `123`, `1234`, etc.
+This implementation reads through all those number entries  and builds up a string for each entry that then accumulates after every successive string.
+The result is that you get `1`, then `12`, then `123`, then `1234`, etc.

+The example above demonstrates that gatherers are also composable.
+We actually have two `Gatherer` in play: the one that does the scanning, and the one that maps every item to uppercase, and it does it concurrently.

 Still don't quite understand?
 I get the feeling that's going to be okay.
 This is a bit in the weeds for most folks, I'd imagine.
 Most of us don't need to write our own Gatherers.
-But you can.
+But you _can_.
 My friend [Gunnar Morling](https://www.morling.dev/blog/zipping-gatherer/) did just that the other day, in fact.
-I wonder what this implies for awesome projects like Eclipse Collections?
+The genius of the Gatherers approach is that now the community can scratch its own itch.
+I wonder what this implies for awesome projects like Eclipse Collections or Apache Commons Collections or Guava?
 Will they ship Gatherers?
 What other projects might?
-The genius of the Gatherers approach is that now the community can scratch its own itch.
-I'd love to see a lot of common sense gatherers, eh, well, gathered into one place.
+I'd love to see a lot of common sense gatherers, eh, well, _gathered_ into one place.

-The example above demonstrates that gatherers are also composable.
-We actually have two `Gatherer` in play: the one that does the scanning, and the one that maps every item to uppercase, and it does it concurrently.
+## Conclusion